covid-at-home/blog/_posts/2020-3-30-welcome-to-our-blog.md

 XXXX image here

-If you would like to translate this site in your own language, please contact us at <mailto:team@covid-at-home.info>team@covid-at-home.info</mailto>.
+If you would like to translate this site in your own language, please contact us at [team@covid-at-home.info](mailto:team@covid-at-home.info).
 A translation guide is in the works.

 ### Scope: Who are we?
 What are we doing here?